Alaska: Making an impact

 For the last nine weeks, I've been living in the land of weird.
 I've seen a German Shepard in a stroller, a man wearing the same kilt every day, and piercings I didn't even think were possible.
 I'll be honest it took me a few days to adjust to this city that prides itself on being weird.
 But the more time I spent here, the more I understood that its uniqueness is why Portlanders love it so much.

 We have been so blessed to be able to live in an apartment right in the heart of downtown that is big enough to host a lot of people.
-Nearly every night we/p>... [continue]
+Nearly every night we have friends over to hang out, eat, or watch a movie.
+Many of these people would... [continue]

 Georgia: Resting in his hands